 What is the Difference Between CBDA and CBD?

-Now that CBD has been federally legal for a few years, you might be familiar with the differences between CBD and THC—the other most commonly known natural compound in the cannabis plant.
+Now that CBD has been federally legal for a few years, you might be familiar with the differences between CBD and THC.
+Which is the other most commonly known natural compound in the cannabis plant.
 (Most notably: THC produces a psychoactive feeling of being “high,” while CBD does not.)

 Here’s what to know about CBDA, including what it is, how it differs from CBD, and what it might be able to do for you.

 CBDA stands for cannabidiolic acid, and is a relatively new discovery so far as cannabis science goes.
 It was first isolated in 1996, several decades after scientists started isolating and exploring CBD and THC.

 So what is it?
 CBDA is the acidic chemical precursor to CBD (cannabidiol).
 It’s found in high concentrations in raw cannabis.
 And it converts to CBD through the process of decarboxylation—i.e. the exposure of the plant to either heat or sunlight.
 You can think of it like the raw or pure form of CBD.
 Though it doesn’t interact with the body in quite the same way.
 And because it’s been on scientists’ radar for significantly less time, we still have a lot to learn about it.
 Both how it works and what benefits it might have.

 Benefits and Side Effects of Cannabidiolic Acid (CBDA)

 There is still a lot of research to be done, but we do know a bit about how CBDA might prove useful.